 Designography for Archizoom Associati

-Archizoom Associati, often called Archizoom for short and known by this name, is an Italian architecture and design group founded in the 1960s in Florence, in the heart of Tuscany.
-The group was active in the fields of architecture, design / industrial design and residential utopias from 1966 to 1974.
-The founding members are the Italians Andrea Branzi, Gilberto Corretti, Paolo Deganello and Massimo Morozzi.
+Archizoom Associati, often referred to simply as Archizoom, is an Italian architecture and design group founded in Florence, in the heart of Tuscany, in the 1960s.
+From 1966 to 1974, the group worked in the fields of architecture, design/industrial design, and utopian housing.
+Founding members included the Italians Andrea Branzi, Gilberto Corretti, Paolo Deganello, and Massimo Morozzi.
 Lucia Bartolini and Dario Bartolini joined two years later.
 Archizoom is considered one of the most important representatives of Radical Design.
-The design group pursues an anti-functionalist design approach.
+The design group pursued an anti-functionalist design approach.

-Although Archizoom only existed for eight years, it is certainly one of the most important and influential architecture and design groups in Italy.
-Their ideas, design approaches and works have inspired many architects and Designer and continue to have an impact on the world of architecture and design to this day.
-Their critical attitude towards society and consumer culture is of great relevance, as they are visionary and far ahead of their time.
+Although Archizoom has only existed for eight years, it is certainly one of the most important and influential architecture and design groups in Italy.
+Its ideas, design approaches, and work have influenced many architects and Designer They inspired and continue to influence the world of architecture and design to this day.
+Their critical stance towards society and consumer culture is highly relevant, as it is visionary and far ahead of its time.

-Archizoom reached a high point in its work when it conceived and developed the "Non-Stop City" project from 1969 to 1971.
-Long before social life developed in this direction, the design collective came up with a concept for a completely automated living environment.
-It envisages that residents can design their living environment individually according to their own ideas and needs and are no longer trapped in stereotypes and group constraints.
-The project places particular emphasis on individualization and adaptation to the personal lifestyle of the individual.
-At the same time, it reflects on social consumer behavior and the increasing importance of technology.
+A high point of their work was reached when Archizoom conceived and developed the "Non-Stop City" project between 1969 and 1971.
+Long before societal life evolved in this direction, the design collective envisioned a concept for a fully automated living environment.
+It envisioned that residents could design their living space individually according to their own preferences and needs, no longer bound by stereotypes and group pressures.
+The project placed particular emphasis on individualization and adaptation to each person's lifestyle.
+At the same time, it reflected societal consumer behavior and the increasing importance of technology.

-In 1972, the year after this avant-garde living system was presented, Archizoom took part in the exhibition "Italy.
-The New Domestic Landscape" at Museum of Modern Art, New York.
-In an article published 50 years after the exhibition, the interior design magazine Domus headlines: "The New Domestic Landscape", the exhibition that changed design.
-And indeed, from May 26 to September 11, 1972 at the MoMA, Italy became the point of reference for modernism, a country that at that time had a weak, less pronounced modernity.
-As so often in history, it is not the mainstream that leads the way, but a few or even just one.
+The year after the introduction of this avant-garde living system, Archizoom participated in the 1972 exhibition "Italy.
+The New Domestic Landscape" at the Museum of Modern Art in New York.
+Fifty years after the exhibition, the interior design magazine Domus ran an article titled "The New Domestic Landscape," the exhibition that changed design.
+And indeed, from May 26 to September 11, 1972, the exhibition was on display at the Museum of Modern Art in New York.
+MoMA, Italy became the point of reference for modernity, a country that at that time possessed a weak, underdeveloped form of modernity.
+As so often in history, it is not the mainstream that takes the lead, but a select few, or even just one individual.

-In this case, the exhibits include Archizoom, Zanotta with the Mezzadro-chair by Archille and Pier Giacomo Castiglioni, Cassina with the Soriana-armchair by Tobia Scarpa and Afra as well as lights by Artemide and Flos, not forgetting Ettore Sottsass and Joe Colombo.
-The exhibition is divided into three sections: the presentation of 180 Italian design objects, winning projects from a competition among Italian designers under the age of 35 and twelve visions of the future created for the exhibition in the form of installations on the theme of the "passenger compartment".
+In this case, Archizoom is among the exhibitors, as is Zanotta with the Mezzadro chair by Achilles and Pier Giacomo Castiglioni, Cassina with the Soriana armchair by Tobia Scarpa and Afra, as well as lamps by Artemide and Flos, not to forget Ettore Sottsass and Joe Colombo.
+The exhibition is divided into three sections: the presentation of 180 Italian design objects, winning projects of a competition among Italian designers under 35 years of age, and twelve future visions created for the exhibition in the form of installations on the theme of "passenger compartment".

-Sottsass, for example, designs a mobile, multifunctional closet: its interior becomes - depending on the design - a kitchen, jukebox, bathroom, living room and closet.
-The traditional rooms lose their meaning and change as their purpose changes; furnishings lose their form and adapt to the superordinate basic form.
-Archizoom Associati's contribution, on the other hand, is called "Ambiente grigio" and consists of a neutral gray, completely empty room.
-The voice of a little girl can be heard describing a large, colorful and light-flooded house, which every visitor can imagine in their imagination.
-In this way, the visitor becomes an active part of the installation and their imagination provides the final step in the realization of the project.
+Sottsass, for example, has designed a mobile, multifunctional wardrobe: its interior transforms—depending on the version—into a kitchen, jukebox, bathroom, living room, or wardrobe.
+Traditional spaces lose their significance and change with their function; furnishings lose their form and adapt to the overarching basic shape.
+Archizoom Associati's contribution, on the other hand, is called "Ambiente grigio" and consists of a neutral-gray, completely empty space.
+The voice of a little girl describes a large, colorful, and light-filled house, which each visitor can then imagine.
+In this way, the visitor becomes an active part of the installation, and their imagination provides the final step in the project's realization.

 Tangible and concrete

-The furnishing objects that spring from the pen of Archizoom and take shape in collaboration with Poltronova are of a tangible and figurative nature.
-In the early days of the design group, the Superonda and Safari sofas were created in 1966/67. floor lamp Sanremo (1968).
-Two years later, in 1969, the armchair Mies with ottoman.
-All design objects are still produced today and are available in their original form from the design dealer TAGWERC.
-From 1971 to 1973, the group focused on fashion and dressing design.
-A series of multifunctional and combinable garments were designed that could be worn by both men and women.
-An absolute novelty at the time - common practice today.
+The furnishing objects created by Archizoom and developed in collaboration with [partner company name] are of a tangible and concrete nature.
+Poltronova Taking shape.
+The Superonda and Safari sofas were created in 1966/67, during the early days of the design group.
+The following year... floor lamp Sanremo (1968).
+Two years later, in 1969, the Mies van der Rohe armchair with ottoman.
+All these design objects are still in production today and are available in their original form from design retailers.
+TAGWERC Available.
+From 1971 to 1973, the group focused on fashion, specifically dress design.
+They created a range of multifunctional and combinable garments that could be worn by both women and men.
+At the time, this was an absolute novelty – today it's common practice.

 „Memphis“ and „Alchimia“

-Together with other representatives of Radical Design, Archizoom becomes a co-founder of the "Global Tools" group and the "Architettura Radicale" in Italy.
-Archizoom disbanded just one year later.
-Its influences in interior design would later be reflected in the "Memphis" and "Alchimia" design movements.
-The latter was founded by Andrea Branzi and Paolo Deganello.
-Archizoom and its critical attitude towards society, consumption and adherence to traditional patterns undoubtedly had and still has a major influence on the Italian design scene.
-Their work is represented in many exhibitions and museums and their design objects are emblematic of creativity, visionary thinking and pioneering thinking outside the mainstream.
+Along with other proponents of Radical Design, Archizoom co-founded the "Global Tools" group and the "Architettura Radicale" in Italy.
+Just a year later, Archizoom disbanded.
+Their influence on interior design would later be reflected in the "Memphis" and "Alchimia" design movements, the latter founded by Andrea Branzi and Paolo Deganello.
+Archizoom and its critical stance towards society, consumerism, and adherence to traditional patterns undoubtedly had, and continues to have, a significant impact on the Italian design scene.
+Their work is featured in numerous exhibitions and museums, and their design objects are emblematic of creativity, visionary thinking, and pioneering spirit outside the mainstream.

 Designs